Classic Bistro Sandwich Croque Monsieur and Madame

 - 8 slices Pain de Mie *recipe link below

 - Melt the butter in a saucepan over medium heat.

 - Add the flour and cook, stirring, for 2 minutes.

 - Add all the milk at once, and whisk constantly until very thick.
 Season with salt, pepper and nutmeg.
 Set aside.

-- Spread 4 slices of pain de mie each with 1/2 tablespoon Dijon mustard, then sprinkle each with 1/2 cup of grated Gruyère cheese, and top with a slice of ham.
+- Spread four (4) slices of pain de mie each with 1/2 tablespoon Dijon mustard, sprinkle each with 1/2 cup of grated Gruyère cheese, and top with a piece of ham.

 - Place the remaining slices of pain de mie on top.
 Butter tops and bottoms of the sandwich and cook slowly on a flat griddle until lightly golden on both sides.

 - Preheat the broiler, and place rack 4-5 inches from the heat.
 Place sandwiches on a cookie sheet – or in gratin dishes for serving - and spoon about 1/2 cup of the béchamel sauce on top of each sandwich, letting it run down the sides.